Please note that we are no longer accepting submissions for 2017 GROWTH or LAUNCH Grants.

 Supporting Collaborative Change: Our 2017 LAUNCH Grants and GROWTH Grants

 2 LAUNCH Grants will support early stage collaborations to launch new strategies by pilot testing a promising solution or set of solutions.
-Collaborations that are a good fit for our LAUNCH Grant are those currently in Phase II of the five phases of collaboration illustrated below.
+Collaborations that are a good fit for our LAUNCH Grant are those currently in Phase II of the five phases of collaboration illustrated above.

 2 GROWTH Grants will invest in proven collaborations to grow momentum and support to begin to scale solutions and make systems changes.
-Collaborations that are a good fit for our GROWTH Grant are those currently in Phases III and IV of the five phases of collaboration illustrated below:
+Collaborations that are a good fit for our GROWTH Grant are those currently in Phases III and IV of the five phases of collaboration illustrated above.

 "EatSF never could have happened without money from the Hellman Initiative.
 Their support was absolutely crucial to getting all the right players to the table—including exciting new sources of funding that have allowed us to rapidly build our vision.” – Hilary Seligman, EatSF